ssplatt/salt101/README.md

       - `mysql/init.sls`

 ## Basics of YAML
 The majority of the code you touch in Salt is YAML.
 YAML is very human readable and easy to use.
+You can refer to the official Salt documentation for more information on how [YAML is used within Salt](https://docs.saltstack.com/en/latest/topics/yaml/index.html), too.

   - Key / Value pairs
     - Strings
       - `myvar: value`
+      - `myvar: ""`
     - Dictionaries (Mapping)
       - ```
-        mydict:
+        myvar:
           key: value
         ```
+      - `myvar: {}`
     - Lists (Sequence)
       - ```
-        mylist:
+        myvar:
           - one
           - two
           - three
         ```
+      - `myvar: []`
     - Multiline input
       - ```
         myvar: |